 If the student submits work obtained by using AI or is suspected of utilizing AI, it will be considered plagiarism and receive a grade of zero for the work.
 This course policy will be provided as feedback for said coursework, letting the student know that AI is suspected, or plagiarism has occurred.
-It is the student's responsibility to follow up with the instructor if work has been incorrectly flagged for AI use.
-The student can discuss the coursework in question with the instructor during office hours or by appointment in order to earn credit.
+It is the student's responsibility to follow up with the instructor within 3 days of the posted grade if work has been incorrectly flagged for AI use.
+The student can discuss the coursework in question with the instructor by virtual appointment in order to earn credit.
 In these cases, the student will need to verbally provide mastery of concepts related to the work in question.
 Any further attempts at using artificial intelligence as one's own work will continue to earn zeroes for those attempts or may result in a course drop with an F by the instructor.
 The incidents will also be detailed to the Dean of Students for disciplinary actions.